 How can a foreigner get German citizenship?

-A foreigner can get German citizenship either through descent, or naturalization (subject to meeting all necessary requirements).
+A foreigner can get German citizenship by descent, or naturalization (subject to meeting all necessary requirements).

 Although Germany has Europe’s strongest passport, it’s not particularly easy to get.

 Tough language requirements, the citizenship test, and the long timeline all combine to make the process a significant challenge.